-We at CPS recognize the great potential for cannabis-based medications to achieve breakthrough solutions for various disease states.
+We at CTPharma recognize the great potential for cannabis-based medications to achieve breakthrough solutions for various disease states.
 We support the State of Connecticut’s designations of thirty disease states as warranting treatment within Connecticut’s medical marijuana program.
 In response, as a licensed producer of marijuana in Connecticut, we have undertaken the clinical research necessary to establish, at the level of confidence appropriate in American medicine, precisely how cannabis-based medication works on each disease state and precisely what dose levels are warranted.

 Cachexia Study – Yale School of Medicine

-During 2015, CPS began research efforts at the Yale School of Medicine.
+During 2015, CTPharma began research efforts at the Yale School of Medicine.
 This first study concerns cachexia, the wasting syndrome that often accompanies serious illness.
 If we can understand the mechanism through which the body begins to reject nutrition, perhaps we can reverse the condition and improve the nutrition of those fighting serious disease.

 PTSD Study – Yale School of Medicine